gluskaefim-afk/Supply-Chain-Optimization/README.md

 - Pivot tables: carrier × transport mode × route

 **5. Hypothesis — Air vs. Sea Shipping**
-The descriptive stats showed that Air and Sea have nearly identical lead times despite a large cost gap.
+The descriptive stats showed that Air and Sea have nearly identical lead times and shipping times despite a large cost gap.
 A Mann-Whitney U test confirmed the difference is not statistically significant (p = 0.68).
 This became the basis for the cost optimization scenario.

 **6. Scenario Simulation**
 Bootstrap simulation (10,000 iterations): shift 75% of Air shipments to Sea.